Giray18/sports_app_data_analysis_tool/README.md

-# premier_league_analysis
-A repo that creates auto data flow that brings valuable insights from semi-structured premier league games dataset
+# App Data (JSON) Analysis Tool

+## Motivation
+Motivation for creating this repo is to create a python class that has methods which can bring insights from semi-structured dataset gathered from an sports app.